-Worldschooling is a state of mind – it’s seeing education in a more inclusive way.
-Understaning that learning happens everywhere, and all throughout the day.
-It’s opening your children up to the world beyond their immediate four walls and teaching them through experiences.
-By doing, being, touching, smelling and feeling.
+Worldschooling is a state of mind – it’s seeing education more inclusively.
+Understanding that learning happens everywhere and throughout the day.
+It’s opening your children up to the world beyond their immediate four walls and teaching them through experiences by doing, being, touching, smelling, and feeling.

-Whether you choose to be a full time, part time or casual worldschooling family, Worldschooling is unique to the individuals.
-What it looks like in one family can be completely different to what it looks like in another.
-Worldschooling is about creating an incredible lifestyle, perfectly tailored to your families needs, to your children’s learning styles, and to your interests.
+Whether you choose to be a full-time, part-time or casual worldschooling family, Worldschooling is unique to the individuals.
+What it looks like in one family can be completely different from what it looks like in another.
+Worldschooling is about creating an incredible lifestyle, perfectly tailored to your family’s needs, to your children’s learning styles, and your interests.

 We recently interviewed a group of experienced worldschooling families and asked them to share what Worldschooling is to them.